chromium/chromium/docs/android_studio.md

 If you're asked to use Studio's Gradle wrapper: Yes.

-You need to re-run `generate_gradle.py` whenever `BUILD.gn` files change.
+You need to re-run `generate_gradle.py` whenever `BUILD.gn` files change, for example, when you add a new directory containing source files.

-Pass `--canary` or `--beta` to avoid the "A newer version of gradle is available" notification.
+Since newer gradle versions are released regularly and it is not possible to set a gradle version in `root.jinja` that is the newest for each version of Android Studio, feel free to update the value in `build.gradle` locally when you see the "A newer version of gradle is available" notification.
+This will likely happen each time after `generate_gradle.py` runs.

 * After regenerating, Android Studio should prompt you to "Sync".
 If it doesn't, try some of the following options: